-Australian Open 2017: Murray upset by Zverev
+Australian Open: No. 1s Murray, Kerber exit

 "I don't know if the end of last season had any bearing on today.
 I wouldn't have thought so."

 The last time both Murray and Djokovic lost prior to the quarterfinals at a major was at the 2007 Australian Open.

 They've dominated at grand slams in recent years so the likes of Nadal and Roger Federer -- the two titans who own a combined 31 majors -- might feel they have a decent opportunity to end their grand slam droughts.

-Federer faces fifth-ranked Kei Nishikori later Sunday, with Nadal playing sixth-ranked Gael Monfils on Monday.
-Federer or Nishikori will meet Zverev in the last eight.
+Federer downed fifth seed Kei Nishikori 6-7 6-4 6-1 4-6 6-3 in between Murray and Kerber's tussles Sunday; Nadal plays sixth-ranked Gael Monfils on Monday.
+Federer meets Zverev in the last eight.

+Perhaps a rejuvenated Zverev will like his chances, too, but a 6-0 6-0 loss to Federer when they last squared off in Halle in 2013 is hardly a good precedent with the Swiss maestro in such rich form after returning from a six-month injury layoff.

 Contemplating retirement in 2014 after wrist surgery, his mom Irena said 19-year-old Alexander -- a right-hander who prefers to stay on the baseline -- helped convince his brother to keep playing.

-Zverev -- also struck down by rib and back injuries -- was ranked outside the top 1000 early in 2015.
+"He said, 'Come on, come on, you can do it.'
+Now everyone can see what happened," Irena Zvereva told a group of reporters.
+"Mischa played unbelievable."

+She gave credit to the brothers' fitness trainer Jez Green, who was formerly in Murray's camp.

 "I was ranked very, very low," said Zverev.
 "It wasn't easy.